 Any economic downturn has an immediate negative effect on the work of nonprofit arts organizations and the recovery from an economic downturn is longer for nonprofit organizations than for for-profit businesses.
-Many of the arts organizations of Virginia have just recovered from severe financial distress after four years of economic hardship, and there is great concern about the current economic climate.
+Some arts organizations have already gone out of business and many others are in a precarious financial situation.